 After knocking two times the door just opened slightly, then I asked:

 “Excuse me, I have been having a hard time sleeping and also the number of cars in my doorstep is becoming really annoying.
-I had to lend my space to your congregation repeatedly…”
+I had to lend my space to your congregation repeatedly . . .”

 No answer.